-At any time, if an Associate is uncertain about an appropriate course of action, they should seek the advice of their Manager or an Executive Manager, as appropriate and consistent with the Open Door Policy.
+At any time, if an Associate is uncertain about an appropriate course of action, they should seek the advice of their Manager or an Executive Manager, as appropriate and consistent with the Open-Door Policy.

-Alternatively, Associates may report, any suspected breach of the Code of Business Conduct policy, by telephone to a confidential AlertLine hotline, toll free number 1-800-448-1693.
+Alternatively, Associates may report, any suspected breach of the Code of Business Conduct policy, by telephone to EthicsPoint, toll free number 1-800-448-1693.

-1.23 Violations of the Code of Business Conduct
+1.24 Violations of the Code of Business Conduct